devYato/streamlit_learning/readme.md

 GitHub API: Allows you to interact with GitHub repositories, issues, and pull requests.
 Great for developers working with GitHub3.

 Twilio API: Enables you to send and receive SMS messages, make phone calls, and more.
 Useful for building communication apps3.

+#### Streamlit Structure

+today we have a multipage app that allows to work with more pages and no need to define what  .py file run based on user choice, than

+#### tracking all activities of App